-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 To evaluate the impact of the transaction on consumers, SAMR considers its influence on factors such as the quantity, price, quality and diversity of products or services available to consumers.

-SAMR assesses the impact of the transaction on other relevant businesses by examining how it affects market entry, transaction opportunities and competitive conditions for businesses operating in:
+SAMR assesses the impact of the transaction on other relevant businesses by examining how it will affect market entry, transaction opportunities and competitive conditions for businesses operating in:

 - the same relevant market; and